tailscale/tailscale/api.md

 }
 ```

-<a name=device-delete></a>
+## Delete a device

-#### `DELETE /api/v2/device/:deviceID` - deletes the device from its tailnet
+`DELETE /api/v2/device/:deviceID`

 Deletes the provided device from its tailnet.
 The device must belong to the user's tailnet.
 Deleting shared/external devices is not supported.
-Supply the device of interest in the path using its ID.
+Supply the device to delete in the URL path using its ID.

-##### Parameters
+Returns an empty response if successful; otherwise, a '501' response if the device is not owned by the tailnet.

+### Query parameters
 No parameters.

-##### Example
+### Request example
 ```
-DELETE /api/v2/device/12345
 curl -X DELETE 'https://api.tailscale.com/api/v2/device/12345' \
   -u "tskey-yourapikey123:" -v
 ```

-Response
+### Response

 If successful, the response should be empty:

 ```
 < HTTP/1.1 200 OK
 ...